Stochastic Neural Network Symmetrisation in Markov Categories: Group theory in Markov categories

 \end{definition}

-Notice that, as classically, this is just a special case of the semidirect product where the action of $\HH$ on $\N$ is trivial.
-That is, $\N \times \HH = \N \rtimes_\triv \HH$.
-In this case, the equivariance condition \eqref{eq:semidirect-product-conditions} is trivially satisfied, and so $\N \times \HH$ is always a group in $\C$ since $\N \rtimes_\triv \HH$ is.
+\begin{remark} As classically, direct products can be regarded as semidirect products where the action of $\HH$ on $\G$ is trivial.
+That is, $\G \times \HH = \G \rtimes_\triv \HH$.
+The equivariance condition \eqref{eq:semidirect-product-conditions} is then immediate, which shows $\G \times \HH$ is indeed always a group since $\G \rtimes_\triv \HH$ is. \end{remark}

 \begin{example} Suppose $\G$ and $\HH$ are groups in $\Set$.
 Then $\G \times \HH$ consists of pairs $(g, h)$ with $g \in \G$ and $h \in \HH$.
 Multiplication, identities, and inversions are all computed componentwise, so that for example